GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Two Step Verification:

-: To ensure the security of CWS accounts, Two Step Verification is required for all developer accounts prior to publishing an extension.
+: To ensure the security of CWS accounts, Two Step Verification is required for all developer accounts prior to publishing an extension or updating an existing extension.
 Developers can activate Two Step Verification for their google accounts [here](https://myaccount.google.com/security/signinoptions/two-step-verification/enroll-welcome).
   More information on Google's Two Step Verification features can be found [here](https://www.google.com/landing/2step/).